Dulwich Village

-Dulwich Village is an affluent area of Dulwich in South London.
+Dulwich Village is an affluent area of Dulwich in South London, England.
 It is located in the London Borough of Southwark.

 History

 "Dulwich Village" is also the name of the village High Street.
 Residents in Dulwich Village have to pay ground rent to the Dulwich Estate a landowning charitable organisation.
 Dulwich Village is entirely within the boundaries of the London Borough of Southwark and with the exception of one address near Dulwich Picture Gallery it is completely within the Dulwich Estate.

 North Dulwich station is near the northern end of Dulwich Village and the P4 bus passes through the village.
 To the south is Gallery Road where the Dulwich Picture Gallery is located.

 Dulwich College lies on the south side of the village.